brieucdlf/brieucdlf/README.md

 ### Hi there, I'm Brieuc 👋:octopus:

-I'm currently working at [Startupflow](https://github.com/StartupFlow) as a fullstack developper.
+I'm currently working at [Startupflow](https://github.com/StartupFlow) as a fullstack developer.

 **About me:**